aneasystone/github-trending/README.md

 ## Python

+* 【2023-03-25】[gd3kr / BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI's GPT-4
+* 【2023-03-25】[microsoft / MM-REACT](https://github.com/microsoft/MM-REACT) - Official repo for MM-REACT
+* 【2023-03-25】[taberoajorge / saime-script](https://github.com/taberoajorge/saime-script) - This is a python script to validate up time of the saime web, even you can change the URL and you can use to everything that you want
 * 【2023-03-24】[cvlab-columbia / zero123](https://github.com/cvlab-columbia/zero123) - Zero-1-to-3: Zero-shot One Image to 3D Object: https://zero123.cs.columbia.edu/
 * 【2023-03-24】[yihong0618 / gitblog](https://github.com/yihong0618/gitblog) - People Die, but Long Live GitHub
 * 【2023-03-24】[nsarrazin / serge](https://github.com/nsarrazin/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.